Associate Chief Research Officer, Director of Weis Center for Research, Geisinger Clinic

 Dr. Carey’s primary research interests are in the areas of genomic medicine, vascular biology, and extracellular matrix biology.
 An important ongoing effort is the Geisinger MyCode Project, a large biobank of samples from Geisinger patients linked to data in their electronic medical records, as a platform for genomic medicine research.
 Dr. Carey is Co-PI of Geisinger’s eMERGE project, an NIH funded consortium of institutions with existing biorepositories linkable to electronic medical record data.
 Primary goals of the eMERGE network are to discover associations between human genetic variants and clinical phenotypes, and to develop means to implement genomic data in clinical care.
 Dr. Carey is the co-author of more than 100 peer-reviewed research papers in high impact journals, including The Journal of Cell Biology, Journal of Biological Chemistry, Journal of Neuroscience and Annual Review of Physiology.

-Assistant Professor, Department of Physics & Astronomy
+Assistant Professor of Department of Physics & Astronomy

 Data Generation, Simulation, and Analysis in Particle Physics

 Garcia-Bellido is an Assistant Professor of Physics at the University of Rochester, and member of the CMS experiment at CERN's Large Hadron Collider in Geneva, Switzerland and the DZERO experiment at Fermi National Accelerator Laboratory in Batavia, IL.
 His research is focused on the discovery of new particles and precision studies of the heaviest known elementary particle: the top quark, as well as the measurement of the properties of the recently discovered Higgs boson that explains how particles acquire their mass.
 He has run a specialized data acquisition system to distribute large data volume at high rates to a dedicated farm of more than 200 computers.
 He has also developed complex algorithms for data analysis relying heavily on distributed computing.